-- "In the vicinity of Baffin Bay, Thule Air Base, Greenland, is home to a BMEWS radar and Air Force satellite control network ground site.
+- According to SIPRI's 2016 Background Paper, this base is the "most northerly US air base but it currently houses only a large intercontinental ballistic missile (ICBM) detection radar and no aircraft."273 It is located 750 miles into the Arctic Circle.274 - According to the US Air Force, "Thule Air Base is home to the 21st Space Wing's global network of sensors providing missile warning, space surveillance and space control to North American Aerospace Defense Command and Air Force Space Command."275 - "In the vicinity of Baffin Bay, Thule Air Base, Greenland, is home to a BMEWS radar and Air Force satellite control network ground site.
 The base provides significant basing capacity such as a deep water port, a 10,000-foot runway, ramp space, radar approach control, and 20-million gallon fuel infrastructure to support throughput for aircraft, mid-air refuelling operations, aerial command and control, SAR operations, and weather forecasting.
 The resident Air Force support units provide capabilities in communications, logistics, engineering, ground transportation, and medical support, including an 8-bed hospital.
-Thule Air Base supports military, government, and Allied missions in the eastern Arctic."247 - According to CBS News in May 2017, "Thule's \$250 million radar just received a \$40 million software upgrade-one of six early-warning systems like this around the world being improved.
-More than 3,500 antennas can see 3,000 miles into space."248
+Thule Air Base supports military, government, and Allied missions in the eastern Arctic."
+276 - According to CBS News in May 2017, "Thule's \$250 million radar just received a \$40 million software upgradeone of six early-warning systems like this around the world being improved.
+More than 3,500 antennas can see 3,000 miles into space."277 - An upcoming consolidation effort will reduce the base by 40 percent.
+The U.S. Army Corps of Engineers will achieve this through, "demolishing 31 old buildings and building new structures closer together in the central area of the base where essential services are located including the airfield and hangars, dining facility and hospital."
+278